PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 19:22:50
+Last updated: 2024-04-02 19:23:24
-Random Quote: No man has a good enough memory to be a successful liar. - Abraham Lincoln
+Random Quote: The more you care, the stronger you can be. - Jim Rohn